Create a tranquil lakeside retreat, no matter your location, with our 10 favorite lake house decor ideas

 With a spotlight on natural texture and rustic character, the lake house look is reminiscent of cottage style, says Eugenia Triandos, principal designer of Montreal-based Hibou Design & Co.
 With an added 'touch of nautical charm,' the natural elements make up a cozy, homey retreat that's fit for the whole family.

 'We incorporate patterns and materials that evoke a cozy, cottage aesthetic, often incorporating elements like shiplap and farmhouse sinks.
-Wicker furnishings add to the indoor-outdoor living vibe we aim for, and we prefer to keep windows bare to maximize the beautiful views that these lake houses tend to have, by that we avoid any heavy window coverings,' says Eugenia.
+Wicker furnishings add to the indoor-outdoor living vibe we aim for, and we prefer to keep windows bare to maximize the beautiful views that these lake houses tend to have, by which we avoid any heavy window coverings,' says Eugenia.

 When designing a lake house-style home, it's vital to include spaces designated solely for relaxation and family gatherings.
 These living room seating areas don't need to be elaborate or over the top – they merely need to put your mind at ease.
 With your 'foundational elements like jute rugs and shiplap walls' already set in stone, you'll be able to layer cozy, welcoming elements to your heart's content, says Eugenia.